 1:3 We give thanks to God, the Father of our Lord Jesus Christ, praying always for you,

 We give thanks to God: We receive grace and peace from “God our Father” (1:2), and in return we thank “the Father of our Lord Jesus Christ” (1:3).
-That is the true circle of life: He gives us everything we need and we love and praise Him for that.
+That is the true circle of life: He gives us everything we need and we love and praise Him.

 The Father of our Lord Jesus Christ: The focus in verses 1 to 3 is on the Father, not on Christ.
 For instance, Paul was an apostle “by the will of God” (1:1) who is identified as the “Father” in verses 2 and 3.
-As in the prayer which we received from our Lord, God is “our Father” (1:2), which means that He deeply cares for us and continually protects us.
+As in the prayer which we received from our Lord, God is “our Father” (1:2), which means that He cares for us deeply and continually protects us.
 The Father is the active Force behind Paul’s work (1:1) and behind Christ’s sacrifice (1:12; 2:13, 15).
 God is also “the Father of our Lord Jesus Christ”.
-As Jesus said, “‘I ascend to My Father and your Father, and My God and your God” (John 20:17)
+As Jesus said, “‘I ascend to My Father and your Father, and My God and your God” (John 20:17).
+See the article Jesus is the Son of God, but is He in all respects equal to God?

 Praying always for you: Although he probably had never met them, the Christians of Colossae were on Paul’s prayer list.
 He prayed for them not only often, but always.